rrag/react-stockcharts/docs/md/AREACHART.md

 Back to scales,

 X Axis uses a time scale
-A time scale converts a date/time domain to a range, this is used as the xScale, the xDomain is calculated from the input data, and the range is calculated as `width - margin.left - margin.right`.
+A time scale converts a date/time domain to a range, this is used as the xScale, the xDomain is calculated from the input `data` and the `xExtents` prop, and the range is calculated as `width - margin.left - margin.right`.

 Y Axis uses a linear scale
 A Linear scale converts a `domain` say 10 - 45 to a `range` say 0 to 300 pixels.
 Like the name represents the data in between is interpolated linear.